AlexWebDev01/sky-mate/README.md

 ## Usage

-- To start the development server: `npm dev`
+- To start the development server: `npm run dev`
-- To create a production build: `npm build`
+- To create a production build: `npm run build`
-- To preview production build locally: `npm preview`
+- To preview production build locally: `npm run preview`

 ## Linters

 To keep project stable and safe there are configured [Eslint](https://typescript-eslint.io/) and [Prettier](https://prettier.io/).
 You can check configuration in appropriate files: `.prettierrc` and `.eslintrc`.
-There is also linters scripts that you can run locally to fix and format new code: `npm lint:fix`.
+There is also linters scripts that you can run locally to fix and format new code: `npm run lint:fix`.

 ## Pre-commit